 If the Murfreesboro Housing Authority offers the family the opportunity for another form of continued housing assistance in accordance with (2) above, and the family does not accept the offer, does not move out of the project-based voucher unit within a reasonable time as determined by the Murfreesboro Housing Authority, or both, the Murfreesboro Housing Authority will terminate the housing assistance payments for the wrong-sized or accessible unit, at the expiration of a reasonable period as determined by the Murfreesboro Housing Authority.

-When Occupancy May Exceed 25 Percent Cap on the Number of Project-Based Voucher Units in Each
+When Occupancy May Exceed the Great of 25 or 25 Percent Cap on the Number of Project-Based Voucher Units in Each Project

-1. Except as provided in Section 27.1 (B)(5), the Murfreesboro Housing Authority will not pay housing assistance under the HAP contract for contract units in excess of the cap.
+1. Except as provided in Section 27.1 (B)(5), the Murfreesboro Housing Authority will not pay housing assistance under the HAP contract for contract units in excess of the PBV cap.

 If referring families to the owner for admission to excepted units, the Murfreesboro Housing Authority will give preference to elderly or disabled families, or to families receiving supportive services.

-.
-A family (or the remaining members of the family) residing in an excepted unit that no longer meets the criteria for a “qualifying family” in connection with the cap exception will be required to vacate the unit within a reasonable period of time established by the Murfreesboro Housing Authority, and the Murfreesboro Housing Authority will cease paying housing assistance payments on behalf of the non-qualifying family.
-If the family fails to vacate the unit within the established time, the unit will be removed from the HAP contract unless the project is partially assisted and it is possible for the HAP contract to be amended to substitute a different unit in the in accordance with Section 27.4 (F) or the owner terminates the lease and evicts the family.
+3. A family (or the remaining members of the family) residing in an excepted unit that no longer meets the criteria for a “qualifying family” in connection with the PBV project cap exception will be required to vacate the unit within a reasonable period of time established by the Murfreesboro Housing Authority, and the Murfreesboro Housing Authority will cease paying housing assistance payments on behalf of the non-qualifying family.
+If the family fails to vacate the unit within the established time, the unit will be removed from the HAP contract unless the project is partially assisted and it is possible for the HAP contract to be amended to substitute a different unit in the project in accordance with Section 27.4 (F) or the owner terminates the lease and evicts the family.

 Family Right to Move